zhukovdm/cchat/docs/prog.md

 # Introduction

-`cchat` is a terminal-based network application for instant messaging.
-It implements classical client-server architecture.
+This document defines important terms used throughout the project and enlighten technical details about implementation of both `client` and `server`.

 All messages are passed through the server and later distributed to the target users.

-More on architecture and technical details are in the following chapters.

 # Definitions

-**Network interface** is a point of interconnection between a computer and a private or public network.
+`Network interface` is a point of interconnection between a computer and a private or public network.
 Such point could be a network interface controller (physical card) or could have a purely software nature (loopback).

-**IP address** is a network interface identifier, 32-bit long for **IPv4** and 128-bit long for **IPv6**.
-Currently, `cchat` supports only **IPv4**.
+`IP address` is a node identifier within the network, 32-bit long for `IPv4` and 128-bit long for `IPv6`.
+Currently, `cchat` supports only `IPv4`.

-**Port number** is a 16-bit (1...65535) local connection identifier.
+`Port number` is a 16-bit (1...65535) local connection identifier.
 0 is a symbol for any currently available port.

-**Socket** is a special system entity intended to make possible communication.
+`Socket` is a special system entity intended to make communication possible.
-Sockets are identified by per-process file descriptors. `cchat` uses reliable TCP sockets to avoid message losses.
+Sockets are identified by per-process file descriptors. `cchat` uses reliable `TCP` sockets to avoid message losses.

-**Network byte order** is a byte order, in which word bytes are transmitted over network communication.
+`Network byte order` is a byte order, in which word bytes are transmitted over network communication.
 Standard TCP/IP byte order is big-endian.
 Consider the 32-bit word `0x12345678` starting at address `a0`.
 Big-endian means mapping `{ (12, a0), (34, a1), (56, a2), (78, a3) }` and little-endian means mapping `{ (78, a0), (56, a1), (34, a2), (12, a3) }`.

-**Host byte order** is a byte order, in which word bytes are stored on a particular computer or server.
+`Host byte order` is a byte order, in which word bytes are stored locally on a particular computer or server.
 It could be either little-endian or big-endian.
 Therefore, words transmitted over the network shall be decorated by `htons()`, `htonl()`, `ntohs()`, `ntohl()` function calls from `arpa/inet.h` header.

-**Packet** has a header and a body, see [Network protocol](#network-protocol) for more details.
+`Packet` is application-specific, basic unit of communication between client and server consisting of a header and a body, see [Network protocol](#network-protocol) for more details.

-**End-of-sequence symbol** is the char `$`.
+`End-of-sequence symbol` is the char `$`.

 # Architecture